DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 Creighton Schedule Analysis

-- The Bluejays picked up their best win of the season on November 24 by registering an 83-69 victory over the Michigan State Spartans, a top 50 team in our computer rankings.
+- The Bluejays notched their best win of the season on November 24, when they secured an 83-69 victory over the Michigan State Spartans, who rank inside the top 50 (No. 20), according to our computer rankings.

-- The Bluejays have three Quadrant 1 wins, tied for the seventh-most in the nation.
-But they also have three Quadrant 1 losses, tied for the 44th-most.
+- Against Quadrant 1 opponents, the Bluejays are 3-3 (.500%) -- tied for the seventh-most victories, but also tied for the 44th-most losses.

 Creighton 2023-24 Best Wins